-$CO_2e$ emissions per start-up (mt $CO_2e$ /start-up) = unit's start-up fuel requirement (mmBTU/start-up) \ $CO_2e$ emission rate (mt $CO_2e$ /mmBTU).

-Both the start-up fuel requirement and the $CO_2e$ emission rate is submitted by the SC in the Master File.
+$CO_2e$ emissions per start-up (mtCO\2e/start-up) = unit's start-up fuel requirement (mmBTUMMBtu/start-up) \ $CO_2e$ emission rate (mtCO\2e/mmBTUMMBtu).
+Both the start-up fuel requirement and the CO2e emission rate is submitted by the SC in the Master File (See Section K.5).
 This applies for both gas fired and non-gas fired resources with a greenhouse gas compliance obligation.
-The $CO_2e$ emission rate must be authorized by the California Air Resources Board.
+The CO2e emission rate must be consistent with the rate used in reporting to the respective GHG regulation area regulatory bodyauthorized by the California Air Resources Board.

-For both gas fired and non-gas fired resources under the Proxy Cost Option, the CAISO calculates the cost in step 1 and includes it in the proxy start-up costs in accordance with Attachment G.2 of this BPM..
-3. For resources that are eligible for and have elected the Registered Cost Option, the CAISO calculates the cost in step 1 and includes it in the projected proxy start-up costs in accordance with Attachment G.1 of this BPM.
+- 2. For both gas fired and non-gas fired resources under the Proxy Cost Option, the CAISO calculates the cost in step 1 and includes it in the proxy start-up costs in accordance with Attachment G.2 of this BPM.. - 3.
+For resources that are eligible for and have elected the Registered Cost Option, the CAISO calculates the cost in step 1 and includes it in the projected proxy start-up costs in accordance with Attachment G.1 of this BPM.
 The CAISO will not add a greenhouse gas cost to the start-up cost value registered in Master File.
-Instead, the Scheduling Coordinator of any such resources should incorporate greenhouse gas allowance costs into their registered start-up cost values.
+Instead, the Scheduling Coordinator of any such resources should incorporate greenhouse gas allowance costs into their registered start-up cost values. - 4.
+For gas resources located in Washington, the same formulas apply, though they are expressed differently because the GHG costs are included in the fuel cost component.
+This holds so long as the transportation costs include a component equal to the product of the resource's GHG emission rate and the allowance price.
+This can be demonstrated by comparing the combined fuel and GHG costs between the "California approach" (i.e. a separate GHG adder) and the "Washington approach" (i.e. GHG costs included in fuel cost component).
+Consider the example below for a resource with only fuel and GHG costs: